CCBlueX/Documentation/md/scriptapi_v3/typescript_support.md

 There is also a part of the definitions is maintained manually, like some of `Settings.boolean` and other things that are presented as `org.graalvm.polyglot.Value` for graaljs (which they are actually js objects, and can be properlly represented as typescript type).
 These (plus embedded variable/class access like `mc`) are implemented with [typescript declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#global-augmentation).

 ### Modifications on LiquidBounce
-A embedded javascript file was evaluated before evaluating the user created js, this redirects any `require()` call that starts with `jvm-types/` to `Java.type()` call in graaljs (with a additional step replacing '/' to '.').
+Mixins for the `require` function was written to inject calls to the require function, this redirects any `require()` call that starts with `jvm-types/` to `Java.type()` call in graaljs (with a additional step replacing '/' to '.').
 Your typescript statement
 `import { HttpServer } from "jvm-types/com/sun/net/httpserver/HttpServer";` will be compiled by vanilla typescript compiler to
 `const HttpServer_1 = require("jvm-types/com/sun/net/httpserver/HttpServer");`,
 where the `require` function will see it starts with `jvm-types/` and instead call